5 Best Places to Visit in Puerto Rico – Top Attractions and Vacation Spots

 Puerto Rico is known as “La Isla del Encanto” (The Island of Enchantment) and for a good reason – or several.

-Mysterious caves, beautiful beaches, rainy parks, great mountains, colonial areas over 500 years old, as well as an incredible climate and diversity – and there you couldn’t miss out visiting the second most beautiful beach in the world: “Playa Flamenco”.
+Puerto Rico has mysterious caves, beautiful beaches, rainy parks, great mountains, colonial areas over 500 years old, as well as an incredible climate and diversity – and there you couldn’t miss out visiting the second most beautiful beach in the world: “Playa Flamenco”.

 So for all that and more, we decided to prepare this small list of the 5 best places to visit in Puerto Rico, just in case you already decided to go there on vacations…